PeterAustinMoore/Peer-Geographies/README.md

 I found [this post by kevinzakka](https://kevinzakka.github.io/2016/07/13/k-nearest-neighbor/) particularly useful for some more information on K-Nearest-Neighbor (KNN).

-*Note* This application of KNN is not perfect.
+**Note:** This application of KNN is not perfect.
 You will notice at no point is there a training or test dataset created and there are no goodness of fit tests.
 The primary reason for this is that I am intentionally overfitting this data and have no intention of making predictions or further classifications on incoming data.
 Also,